cloud-ark/caastle/docs/index.rst

 .. _whitepaper:  https://cloudark.io/resources

-CloudARK is implementation of Platform-as-Code (PaC) paradigm.
+CloudARK is an implementation of Platform-as-Code (PaC) paradigm.

 There are two main abstractions in CloudARK - *Environment* and *Application*.